Ankle-Foot/Knee-Ankle-Foot Orthosis Quarterly Results of Targeted Probe and Educate Review

 - Where the item will be used; and

-- CMN or DIF information, if required.
+- CMN or DME Information Form (DIF) information, if required.

 By using the Suggested Intake Form, it assures this information is obtained.
 This form is available on our website under the Forms section and it contains beneficiary information, ordering physician information and questions for the beneficiary and the supplier.
 Suppliers can customize their own intake form to meet their needs as well.